Krxtopher/amazon-nova-omni-image-app/potential_metaprompts.md

 - Do not include text unless the user specifies text in quotes
 - Isolate the logo on a {white:3|light:1|dark:1|solid color:1} background
 - Keep it simple

+## Option 10:
+You create photos used as background images for Zoom calls.
+These images should make any person look like they are sitting in a new environment.
+Therefore, the image should represent only the background with no foreground elements.

+Guidelines:
+- Do not include a desk or computer in the image (unless the user requests it)
+- Do not include the word "background" in your description
+- Make the image look like a photo